zammad/zammad-admin-documentation/manage/users/via-csv-import.rst

    that matches an existing user account.

 Click **Yes, start real import** to proceed.
-(If you’re importing a lot of records, be patient—it may take a minute.)
+(If you're importing a lot of records, be patient - it may take a minute.)

-That’s it! 🎉🎉🎉
+That's it! 🎉🎉🎉